 Young children may want to know why you had the operation and what has happened to you.
 This is something to think about before these questions are asked.
-There are books and dolls that are age appropriate available from ostomy manufacturers to help with these questions.

 How much or little you decide to tell your children or grandchildren, and whether you decide to show your stoma to them, depends on the nature of your family as well as the age of the children.
 Honest and simple explanations are important, and they help form the basis of good relationships with younger family members.